SirWellington/alchemy-arguments/README.md

 	.is(stringWithLengthBetween(10, 20));

 ```
 In the example above, if the password fails the checks, a `BadPasswordException` will be thrown.

-It is much cleaner writing:
+>Compare that to:
 ``` java
 if (Strings.isNullOrEmpty(password) &&
 	password.length() < MIN_LENGTH &&